sportsclimbs/sportclimbs-2/content/peak/stoney/horseshoe-quarry/horseshoe-quarry-androids-sector.md

 The shallow groove and blunt rib to a technical finale.

 **5. Mice Breaker (6b+)**
-Another shallow groove system left of an arete.
+Another shallow groove system left of an arête.
 {.debolted}

 **6. Finishing Off (6b+)**
-Climb the left arete of groove.
+Climb the left arête of groove.

 **7. Spectrophotonomy E2 5b**
 Obvious groove.
 Rarely climbed.

 **8. Fifty Bolts to the Gallon (6a+)**
-Contrived arete to right via new BRs.
+Contrived arête to right via new BRs.
 Two stiff pulls high up.
 Poor

 **9. Like Ice, Like Fire (6a)**
-Shallow grooves on left-hand side of arete.
+Shallow grooves on left-hand side of arête.
 2 staple bolts.

 **10. Galening Crack HVS 5a  *&starf;***
 The prominent crack in back of a groove.
 The best trad line in quarry.